WayfaringBloke/dnd/writing/msns/1_Deli.md

 - Push them in and under his bed pops open, Uncut Gem is in there

 # Encounter 2
+- Driving through west side slums to get to industrial where El Torro is.
 - Carjacking, guy with a shotgun
 - Pistol dude flanks